Jersey explosion: Large part of St Helier closed off

 Jersey police are dealing with the incident and have closed Pier Road, Pier Road car park and South Hill.

-People across the island have reported hearing a loud bang and a large plume of smoke can be seen.
+People across the island have reported hearing a loud bang and a large plume of smoke could be seen.

+The Government of Jersey has asked islanders not to go to the Emergency Department "unless absolutely necessary".

+It said this was due to the ongoing response following the incident at Pier Road.

 Shattered glass and debris has been seen across commercial buildings and St Helier harbour.

-Jersey Fire and Rescue said: "We're continuing to respond to an incident at residential properties on Pier Road, St Helier.

-BBC Jersey reporter Chris Craddock, who was nearby, said: "You could see glass, you could see rocks, you could see stones strewn across the area both on the pavement and on the road.
+BBC Jersey reporter Chris Craddock, who was near the scene earlier, said: "You could see glass, you could see rocks, you could see stones strewn across the area both on the pavement and on the road.

 "Police have cordoned off the area and are diverting traffic."

-Some residents have been taken to St Helier Town Hall.
+Some residents have been taken to St Helier Town Hall and Chief Minister Kristina Moore said Andium Homes and emergency services were caring for about 10 people there.

+Housing Minister David Warr confirmed Andium Homes had "sufficient accommodation for all those affected".

+St Helier parish hall said donations and additional support from islanders was not needed "at the moment".

 The police have asked people to avoid the area and Fort Regent has said it is closed.